 A crucial learning tool

-At the Decker School of Nursing, the Innovative Simulation and Practice Center (ISPC) is an integral part of the education experience.
+At Decker College of Nursing and Health Sciences, the Innovative Simulation and Practice Center (ISPC) is an integral part of the education experience.
 The ISPC is accredited by the Society for Simulation in Healthcare in the area of Teaching/Education.

 The laboratory space and equipment that comprise the center significantly expanded in 2005 with a generous gift from the Dr. G. Clifford and Florence B. Decker Foundation.